Jellyfish-AI/jf_agent/README.md

   #   - description
   #   - comment

-bitbucket:
+git:
+  # supported providers are `bitbucket_server` and `github`
+  provider: bitbucket_server

-  # URL to bitbucket
+  # URL to bitbucket or github.
+For github cloud, this should be https://api.github.com; otherwise, use the URL to your local git server.
   url: https://bitbucket.yourcompany.com

-  # only pull from specific projects.
-Comment this out to pull from all projects.
+  # only pull from specific projects / organizations.
+Required for github; comment this out to pull from all projects for bitbucket server.
   include_projects:
       - PROJ1

-  # Uncomment this to pull from all but specific projects.
+  # Uncomment this to pull from all but specific projects (not supported for github).
   #  exclude_projects:
   #    - PROJ1